 Once you have a good idea of what the yearbook should include, start filling in your page ladder.
 What’s a page ladder?
-It is a list of exactly what will be on each page.
+It is a list of each page and what exactly will be on it.
 Try to decide how many pages should be for staff, individual classes and special school events.
 The page ladder allows you to lay out your whole book so you know how to create each page when the time comes.

 This is by far the most exciting part of the yearbook process.
-Do you want to have a school-wide art contest to create a cover or will you use one provided by School Annual and personalize it to reflect your school’s name.
-The possibilities are pretty much endless with covers but it is a great time to think about what you want.
+Do you want to have a school-wide art contest to create a cover, or will you use one provided by School Annual and personalize it to reflect your school’s name?
+The possibilities are pretty much endless with covers but this is a great time to think about what you want.
 Maybe you want a specific theme that really represents your school or you want to create a few and have students vote on their favorite one.
+You get to decide!

-You can’t create a yearbook without pictures and getting parents and staff to submit photos is SO important.
-The ReplayIt app by Jostens allows parents, staff and teachers to upload photos throughout the school year.
+You can’t create a yearbook without pictures, and getting parents and staff to submit photos is SO important.
+The ReplayIt app by Jostens allows parents, staff and teachers to upload photos throughout the school year to a safe, moderated platform.
 Before you can share the app with others, it is best to get familiar with it yourself first since you will be the one promoting it.
 You’ll have to input some basic information to set it up, but it should be information you are familiar with (ie. School name, town, etc.) It is super easy!
-Then, you can share with others how to use and upload.
+Then, you can share with others how to use and upload to the app.
 Once everyone realizes how easy it is to upload pictures through the app, the pictures should come pouring in.

 Stay at home mom of 3 active boys living in New York, NY.